 Is my landlord responsible for repairs?

 Houses and apartments require regular maintenance.
 When you rent, you are not responsible for maintaining the functional aspects of your home, such as plumbing, electricity, and heating.
 And when flooding, a clogged pipe, or other problems arise, landlords generally must take action.
+In most situations you'll want to resolve the issue by simply communicating with the landlord, but where there is some resistance it is helpful to understand your legal rights.

 Lease Agreements and State Laws